 - Spouse or partner employee-sponsored insurance plan.
 If it’s possible to sign up for coverage under a spouse’s dental plan, that may be a less expensive option.

 - Dental discount groups.
 These don’t provide insurance coverage, but they allow members to get dental services at a lower cost.

 - Medicaid.
 Depending on the state you live in and your financial situation, you may be eligible for dental care through Medicaid.

-- PACE.
-This is a program that can help you get coordinated care within your local community, including dental services.
+- Program of All-Inclusive Care for the Elderly (PACE).
+The PACE program can help you get coordinated care within your local community, including dental services.

 Good dental care is vital to maintaining your overall health and wellness.
 Poor dental hygiene has been linked to chronic inflammation, diabetes, heart conditions, and other serious health difficulties.

 And studies have also shown that people sometimes neglect their dental care as they get older, often because dental care can be expensive.

 The National Institute of Dental and Craniofacial Research estimates that 23 percent of seniors haven’t had a dental exam in the past 5 years.
 That figure is highest among African American and Hispanic people and among those who have lower incomes.

 One nationally representative poll conducted in 2017 revealed that cost was the most common reason people didn’t seek professional help in caring for their teeth.
 Yet good preventive care can help you avoid more serious dental problems in the future.